flyteorg/flyte

 Under the hood, the system uses 4 feedback loops, 4 data pools, 5 control points to manage its runtime behavior.

 A 10-component ml training with 12 connections.
 2495 files analyzed.
-Highly interconnected — components depend on each other heavily.
+Data flows through 6 distinct pipeline stages.

 How Data Flows Through the System